ceph/ceph/doc/start/introduction_to_clustered_storage.rst

 At the core of Ceph storage is a service entitled the Reliable Autonomic Distributed Object Store (RADOS).
 RADOS revolutionizes Object Storage Devices (OSD)s by utilizing the CPU, memory and network interface of the storage hosts to communicate with each other, replicate data, and redistribute data dynamically.
-RADOS implements an algorithm that performs Controlled Replication Under Scalable Hashing, which we refer we refer to as CRUSH.
+RADOS implements an algorithm that performs Controlled Replication Under Scalable Hashing, which we refer to as CRUSH.
 CRUSH enables RADOS to plan and distribute the data automatically so that system administrators do not have to do it manually.
 By utilizing each host's computing resources, RADOS increases scalability while simultaneously eliminating both a performance bottleneck and a single point of failure common to systems that manage clusters centrally.